GeoscienceAustralia/anuga_core/README.rst

 Bug reports
 -----------

-To search for bugs or report them, please use the AnuGA's Bug Tracker at:
+To search for bugs or report them, please use the ANUGA's Bug Tracker at:

     https://github.com/GeoscienceAustralia/anuga_core/issues